Waters of the United States (WOTUS)

 The 2020 Navigable Waters Protection Rule defines waters of the U.S. as:

-A notable exclusion to the 2020 definition of waters of the U.S. is temporary (dry) tributaries, which historically are jurisdictional if they had some form of chemical, physical, or biological connection to downstream waters of the U.S. Under the 2020 rule, dry tributaries were never jurisdictional.
+A notable exclusion to the 2020 definition of waters of the United States is temporary (dry) tributaries, which historically are jurisdictional if they had some form of chemical, physical, or biological connection to downstream waters of the U.S. Under the 2020 rule, dry tributaries were never jurisdictional.

-Due to the narrow scope of this rule, many environmentalists pushed for a more specific and extensive definition for WOTUS.
+Due to the numerous waters that received exemptions from this rule, many environmentalists pushed for a more specific and extensive definition for WOTUS.
 As the regulation shifted from this 2020 definition to the current WOTUS interpretation, the required permits for projects changed once again.

 Currently Defined Waters of the United States